dready92/10er10/UPGRADE.md

 - top left 10er10 logo is clickable
 - exports.library.defaultTab in config.js to select the default display when click on Catalog
 - use native gzip module when running with node >= 0.6.0 (no need for connect-gzip module then)
+- helper to explain the review number that appears next to "Personnal Space"

 Upgrade from 0.8 to 0.9
 =======================